DexterHuang/CyberCodeOnline/UpdateNote.md

 ### **2020/09/30 - v0.128**
  * You can now long press on mobile inventory to select multiple items to destory/scrap
+ * Added sort by name in player market, so it is easier to find items

 ### **2020/09/29 - v0.125**
  * Added mention to mobile version